Assigning times to minimise reachability in temporal graphs: The case of singleton edge classes

-We adapt the state used in the proof of Theorem \ref{thm:trees-poly}, but this becomes much more complicated when dealing with tree decompositions.
+We suggest adapting the state used in the proof of Theorem \ref{thm:trees-poly}, but this becomes much more complicated when dealing with tree decompositions.
 Let $B$ be a bag in a nice tree decomposition, and $E_B$ the set of all edges incident at members of $B$.
 Let $\mathcal{P}(B)$ be the powerset of $B$, and $\mathcal{D}$ be the set of all functions with domains that are members of $\mathcal{P}(B)$ and ranges that are subsets of $[|E_B|]$.
-Then a state for bag B consists of: \begin{itemize} \item $\Pi$: an assignment of times from $\{1 ... |E_B|\}$ to the members of $E_B$, essentially an ordering of these edges \item $\mathcal{V}^T$: a function from the cross product $\mathcal{D} \times \mathcal{D}$ to a natural number between 1 and $k$ \end{itemize} A state $(\Pi, \mathcal{V}^T )$ for bag $B$ is \emph{realisable} if there exists an ordering of the edges incident at vertices present in bags of the subtreee rooted at $B$ such that: \begin{itemize} \item the ordering is consistent with $\Pi$, and \item under that edge ordering, for every $(U^T, W^T) \in \mathcal{P}(B) \times \mathcal{P}(B)$, we have that $\mathcal{V}^T((U^T, W^T))$ is the size of the union of \begin{itemize} \item the largest reachability set of a vertex in $B$ or one of its descendants that reaches exactly those vertices in the domain of $U^T$, by their times assigned by $U^T$, and no other vertices in $B$, and \item the size of the joint reachability set of vertices in the domain of $W^T$ after their times assigned by $W^T$. \end{itemize} \end{itemize} The need for the complexity of this state comes from one complicating case: essentially the vertex added at an introduce node may be reached by some existing large reachability set and itself also reach a large reachability set, both of which contain vertices that are present only in the descendants of the node, but not at the introduce node's bag itself.
+Then a state for bag $B$ could consist of: \begin{itemize} \item $\Pi$: an assignment of times from $\{1, \ldots, |E_B|\}$ to the members of $E_B$, essentially an ordering of these edges, and \item $\mathcal{V}^T$: a function from the cross product $\mathcal{D} \times \mathcal{D}$ to a natural number between 1 and $k$. \end{itemize} A state $(\Pi, \mathcal{V}^T )$ for bag $B$ would be \emph{realisable} if there exists an ordering of the edges incident at vertices present in bags of the subtree rooted at $B$ such that: \begin{itemize} \item the ordering is consistent with $\Pi$, and \item under that edge ordering, for every $(U^T, W^T) \in \mathcal{D} \times \mathcal{D}$, we have that $\mathcal{V}^T((U^T, W^T))$ is the size of the union of \begin{itemize} \item the largest reachability set of a vertex in $B$ or one of its descendants that reaches exactly those vertices in the domain of $U^T$, by their times assigned by $U^T$, and no other vertices in $B$, and \item the size of the joint reachability set of vertices in the domain of $W^T$ after their times assigned by $W^T$. \end{itemize} \end{itemize} The need for the complexity of this state comes from one complicating case: essentially the vertex added at an introduce node may be reached by some existing large reachability set and itself also reach a large reachability set, both of which contain vertices that are present only in the descendants of the node, but not at the introduce node's bag itself.
 To perform the necessary accounting, we must know the size of the union of these two sets: they may have many vertices in common.
-This motivates the requirement for the function $\mathcal{V}^T$, and the consideration of all pairs of subsets of the bags, with times assigned to their members. \end{proof}
+This motivates the requirement for the function $\mathcal{V}^T$, and the consideration of all pairs of subsets of the bags, with times assigned to their members.
+We hope that a more elegant approach may be found in future work.